Configuring NATS Server

 client_advertise

-Configuration map for tls for client and http monitoring.
+Configuration map for tls parameters used for client connections, routes and https monitoring connections.

 Configuration map for websocket.